alexcash09/spotify-rest-client/README.md

 # spotify-rest-client

+DESCRIPTION
-This is a REST client example/practice that uses the Spotify API to get information about music, artists, etc
+This is a REST client example/practice that uses the Spotify API to get information about music, artists, etc.

 HOW TO RUN
  - eclipse